 says Uncle Ben in the Spider-Man movie.

 I love that quote.
 I can see the scene in my head and hear his voice.
 It’s an “Aha” moment for young Spider-Man.
-I guess I just like Superheroes.
+I guess that I just like superheroes.

 These champions inspire us.
 They help us to dream of what might be possible, with a little superhuman strength.